dwoodlock/api.planeorbrain.com/README.md

 ## Deployment

-For AWS, assuming you have done a production build, just upload main.js and package.json.
+For AWS, assuming you have done a production build, just upload main.js (once built) and package.json.
 There is an npm start script that AWS will find and use to start it up.

 ## Built With